Montfort College

 Montfort College (มงฟอร์ตวิทยาลัย) is a private Catholic school in Chiang Mai, Thailand.
+It was established on March 16, 1932.

+Montfort College has 2 locations: One for primary students (grade 1-6) beside the Ping river, and one for secondary (grade 7-12) beside the railway tracks.
+It is widely regarded as one of the top schools in Northern Thailand.

 History

 The Brothers of St. Gabriel came to Chiang Mai and established Montfort Primary School in 1932 along Charoen Prathet Road on a 5 acre plot of land provided by Bishop Peross from Luang Anusarn Suntorn who gave his financial support at no interest.
 The land was located along the Ping River, approximately 200 meters from the Sacred Heart Church.
-Montfort School opened its first academic year on 16 March 1932.
+Montfort School opened its first academic y,ear on 16 March 1932.
 Fr.
 Reunemenier was the manager, Brother Simon the first director, Brother Ambrosio the vice-director and Brother Louis was responsible for new construction.

 Montfort College opened its secondary section in 1949, started to admit girls to its secondary section from levels 10–12 in 1975 and started to admit girls to its primary section in 2009.

-At present
+Offered Classes

-Montfort College has two sections: primary (grades 1–6) and secondary (grades 7–12).
+Montfort College has two sections: Primary (grades 1–6) and secondary (grades 7–12).
 In 2013, the secondary section had 3,238 students, while the primary had approximately 2,400 students.
-The school has two teaching syllabuses: normal and English.
+The primary school has two teaching syllabuses: Normal Programme (Bilingual), and English Programme.

+The secondary school offers classes as follows: